 Body butter turn out a little too greasy?
 Well, there’s a fix for that too!

-If your body butter is too oily or greasy you can add a little bit of arrowroot powder to make your whipped body butter less greasy.
+Sometimes body butter can be too oily or greasy, we've included arrowroot powder to make your whipped body butter less greasy.

 This is another natural ingredient that you can find in most grocery stores in the spice aisle!

 So many of us know what shea butter is, but how many of us know about mango butter?

 We’ll go into all the amazing benefits of mango butter a little later but, there are a few key differences between the two.